pav1201/pet_projects/README.md

 # pet_projects
-pet projects from courses and other sources
+Pet projects from courses and other sources